upbound/docs/content/accounts/oidc.md

 description: Use kubelogin to authenticate users in a Space
 ---

+{{< hint "important" >}}
+This feature is in alpha and requires `v1.4.0` on single-tenant Spaces.
+For more information about Upbound's Space offerings, review [What is Upbound](../what-is-upbound.md).
+{{< /hint >}}

 You can configure a Space to integrate with an external Identity Provider, provided it implements the [Open ID Connect (OIDC) protocol](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
 This allows you to use an auth plugin, such as [kubelogin](https://github.com/int128/kubelogin).

 ## Configure a Space for OIDC authentication

-You can configure a Space to use OIDC auth by providing the **OIDC issuer URL** and **OIDC client ID** at Space install-time.
-As a prerequisite, you must have already created an OIDC Identity Provider.
-This could be:
+You can configure a Space to use OIDC auth with the [structured authentication configuration](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) at runtime.

 - [AWS Cognito user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html)
 - [GCP Identity Platform](https://cloud.google.com/identity-platform/docs/web/oidc)